 - small bowel series

 Your doctor may recommend surgery to bypass the pancreatic tissue.
 The goal of treatment is to remove the obstruction so that your small intestine can function normally.
-Typically, the pancreatic tissue cannot be removed from the duodenum.
+Typically, you can’t remove pancreatic tissue from the duodenum.
 Destruction of the pancreatic tissue can cause damage to the pancreas.

 Surgical options for annular pancreas include gastrojejunostomy or duodenojejunostomy.
 These procedures will require your doctor to cut the intestine at the site of the blockage and reconnect the two parts of the intestine in an area below the obstruction.

-If you are diagnosed with annular pancreas, you will need surgery to correct the problem.
+If you receive a diagnosis of annular pancreas, you’ll need surgery to correct the problem.
 Following surgery, your recovery and long-term outlook should be quite good.
-If you are diagnosed with annular pancreas as an adult, you’re at higher risk for complications from the disorder.
+If you have annular pancreas as an adult, you’re at higher risk for complications from the disorder.
 Complications may include:

 - perforation (hole) in the intestine